volodymyrprokopyuk/knowledge-base/programming/node.md

     ```
 - `Readable` = standard abstraction of a **data source** from an underlying
   resource with **backpressure** when `this.push(chunk) => false` stop reading
   from the underlying resource.
-The `_read(size)` will be called later to read
+The `_read(size)` will be automatically called
-  more data from the underlying resource.
-A Readable will start reading from the
+  later to read more data from the underlying resource.
+A Readable will start
-  underlying resource only when data consumption begins
+  reading from the underlying resource only when data consumption begins
     ```js
     import { Readable } from "node:stream"
     class Source extends Readable {